raspibolt/raspibolt/static-channel-backup.md

 ---
 layout: default
-title: Static Channel Backup
+title: Static channel backup
 nav_order: 15
 parent: Lightning
 ---
 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD040 -->
-# Lightning: Static Channel Backup
+# Static channel backup
 {: .no_toc }

 We set up a local or remote "Static Channel Backup" for Lightning.
 A monitoring script keeps it up-to-date to enable the recovery of your Lightning funds in case of hardware failure.